Ekanshipal/Dblog/README.md

 # Dblog
-A blogging site exclusive for National Institute of Technology
+A blogging site exclusive for National Institute of Technology Delhi